 The 10 Best Hotels in New York City

-There are hundreds of factors that come into play when it comes to choosing the best hotels in NYC.
+There are hundreds of factors that come into play when it comes to choosing the best NYC hotels.
 But for us, the three most important ones are style, service, and the thoughtful details that set a property apart from the rest.
 Here are our picks for the 10 best hotels in New York City.
 See if you agree.

 Baccarat Hotel & Residences